ICSWHMH_home_age_banner

 Director

-Dr Jessica Russ-Smith is a Wiradyuri Wambuul woman, Senior Lecturer and Academic Developer for First Nations Curriculum at Australian Catholic University, an AASW Board Director, ACU Academic Senator and a Social Worker.
-Throughout her career, Jess has been committed to advancing the social work profession, decolonising higher education, and promoting social justice.
+Associate Professor Jessica Russ-Smith (she/her) is a sovereign Wiradyuri Wambuul woman, Associate Professor Social Work, Assistant Deputy Head of School Allied Health and Indigenous Curriculum Lead at Australian Catholic University, and a Social Worker.
+Throughout her career, she has been committed to transforming the social work profession, decolonising higher education, and promoting social justice.
 Her passion and focus are on creating decolonising, critical learning and practice spaces for students, staff and practitioners which honour and are guided by First Nations sovereign knowledges.
-Jess’ research and teaching relates to First Nations sovereignty, embodying sovereignty, decolonisation, decolonising social work and education, decolonising curriculum and higher education, First Nations social work, ethics, activism, working with First Nations children and young people, Positive Behaviour Support Plans , AI and ethics and experiences of First Nations researchers.
-Jess is a former Branch President of the ACT Branch Management Committee.
+Jess’s research and teaching relates to Indigenous sovereignty, embodying sovereignty, decolonisation, decolonising social work and education, decolonising curriculum and higher education, Indigenous social work, ethics, activism, working with Aboriginal children and young people, Positive Behaviour Support Plans, AI and ethics and experiences of Indigenous researchers.
+Jess is a former Branch President of the ACT Branch Management Committee, a member of the Association’s Professional Regulation Committee and is currently the Co-Chair of the Finance, Audit, Risk and Compliance Committee.

 Muriel Wymarra